1776 Virginia gubernatorial election

-The Virginia gubernatorial election of 1776 was the first gubernatorial election of the newly independent Commonwealth of Virginia.
-It was held on June 29, 1776, forty-five days after the adoption of the Lee Resolution by the Fifth Virginia Convention asserting the independence of the United Colonies from Great Britain.
-The election was conducted under the provisions of the Constitution of Virginia, which had been adopted by the convention the same day and went into effect immediately.
-Patrick Henry, a leading advocate for independence who had served as a delegate to the First Continental Congress, was elected governor by a majority vote, defeating Thomas Nelson Jr. and John Page.
+A gubernatorial election was held in Virginia on June 29, 1776.
+The delegate from Hanover County Patrick Henry defeated Thomas Nelson Jr. and John Page.

-The new Constitution called for the Governor of Virginia to be elected by the votes of the Virginia General Assembly meeting in joint session.
+The election took place forty-five days after the adoption of the Lee Resolution by the Fifth Virginia Convention declaring the independence of the United Colonies from Great Britain.
+The Constitution of Virginia had been adopted by the convention the same day and went into effect immediately.
+The new constitution called for the governor of Virginia to be elected by the votes of the Virginia General Assembly meeting in joint session.
 The Virginia Convention, as the provisional legislature of the commonwealth, performed this function in the election of 1776.
 Prior to 1830, the governor served a term of one year, renewable no more than three times in a seven-year period.
 Henry was reelected four times: twice consecutively in 1777 and 1778, and again in 1784 and 1785, to serve a total of five consecutive terms in office.

 Background

-The Fifth Virginia Convention convened in Williamsburg on May 6, 1776 amidst increasingly widespread support for independence among the Patriots who supported the American Revolution.
-On May 15, 1776 the convention approved a resolution instructing Virginia's delegates in the Second Continental Congress to support a formal declaration of independence absolving the Thirteen Colonies from their allegiance to the British Empire.
+The Fifth Virginia Convention convened in Williamsburg on May 6, 1776, amidst increasingly widespread support for independence among the Patriots who supported the American Revolution.
+On May 15, 1776, the convention approved a resolution instructing Virginia's delegates in the Second Continental Congress to support a formal declaration of independence absolving the Thirteen Colonies from their allegiance to the British Empire.
 Congress voted to adopt the Lee Resolution on July 2, precipitating passage of the United States Declaration of Independence.

 While Congress debated independence, the Virginia Convention took action to establish the foundations for an independent commonwealth.
 A Declaration of Rights was introduced in the convention on May 27 and adopted on June 12; on June 29, the delegates voted unanimously to adopt the proposed Constitution of Virginia.
 With the Constitution now in place, elections for governor and Attorney General proceeded immediately.